 6. Lose the techniques – focus on the other person.
 There are many helpful techniques that we can learn from training, from watching others and reading.
 We look for a magical formula or approach.
 While it is important to learn the techniques, they will only help us if we integrate them into who we are and what we stand for.
 For example, there is a difference between practicing active listening techniques and actively listening.
 When the focus is on the result, we relax and use the techniques in support of the end goal.
 Great salespeople learn the skills, but focus on their Customer.
 In an almost paradoxical way, by focusing on the Customer (remember your colleagues and your boss are your Customers too) and being sincere and genuine, you will gain the advantage of the techniques you were trying to use to begin with.

 7.Help them buy.
 People don’t want to be sold, but they do want to buy.
 Just like a master salesperson, help people be persuaded to your position.
 Help them see the value.
 Help them own the decision.
 Help them remove the roadblocks – real or perceived.

-In February 2008 I wrote Six Resolutions for Sales People, referring to an article by Robert Kowal.
+Some time ago I talked about Six Resolutions for Salespeople, referring to an article by Robert Kowal.